Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him. — 1 Cor. 2:9

 Often quoting the apostle Paul,7 Fox tells us specifically and repeatedly in his writings that all such words and phrases point to the same dynamic reality, effectively known in its working in the heart: the power of God.8 For Quakerism, all of religion is distilled into this one evental reality: that human beings actively partake of the power of God.9

 That leads us, of course, into further definition.
 (Readers of previous discussions here will know where I’m going.)
 To begin, what does “God” signify?
 The first epistle of the apostle John states unequivocally that “God is love.”
 Not has, but is.
 (Thus Quaker Isaac Penington, for example, joins many traditional Christian thinkers in asserting that love is the nature, the essential being, of God.10) And we know that, in the context of the Christian scriptures,11love refers to agápē; namely, that disinterested love which, as Jesus taught, actively and “blindly” brings justice — the justice that provides the basic needs for survival — to all, regardless of their characteristics and behavior.12 God, says scripture, is that agápē-love.
 And God’s power, as Paul tells us,13 is seen in weakness, in the loving which, as the Quaker James Nayler wrote, “takes its kingdom with entreaty, and not with contention.”14 The power of God is, then, the nonviolent working of love which makes justice a reality.
 As we’ve seen, that power is “that which can be known of God in [us].”15 It is what the first Friends meant by “Christ.”
 To know Christ is, for Quakers, to know — to partake of, to live in and by — that power.
-“I told them that I lived in that life and power which takes away the occasion of all wars.”16
+“I told them … that I lived in the virtue of that life and power that took away the occasion of all wars.”16

 “Christ [the power of agápē] in you.”
 And in me.
 “I live now, no longer I, but Christ lives in me.”17 That power’s becoming incarnate in human beings is the glorious coming of Christ.
 Our being able honestly to “confess that Christ is come in [our] flesh”18 is the confession that brings salvation — salvation not of an immortal human soul, even if such a thing were to exist beyond fantasy,19 but of the world.
 And not after death, but now, while it is needed by actually existing beings.
-As we learn from Paul, the whole creation longs for the manifestation of the children of God, longs to be able to sing that the Logos, the creative and redeeming power of love, “became flesh and dwelt in us” — as, George Fox noted, the scripture actually says.20
+As we learn from Paul, the whole creation longs for the manifestation of the children of God, longs to be able to sing that the Logos, the creative and redeeming power of love, “became flesh and dwelt in us” — as, George Fox argued, the scripture actually says.20

 And that is the “glory of the coming of the Lord” which my eyes and heart long to see: the parousia-advent of the spiritual Christ flashing illumination from his “terrible swift sword,” the sword of Paradise that cuts down the socially-sanctioned selfishness which leads some of us to exalt ourselves by humbling, even murdering en masse, our fellow beings.
 What can I do to participate more fully in that parousia, that glorious coming-in-power?
 Can I shake free of the impotent, self-focused spirituality that the self-anointed powers-that-be have sold us, so that “the glory of the coming of the Lord” becomes not merely a hope but a present reality as I am “changed into [Christ’s] image from glory to glory”?21 Can I find the courage to surrender to the Christ-spirit of justice in my heart, the spirit that leads me to risk changing myself and the world under the guidance and by the power of agápē?